-- 6 Labor Day Holiday Mt.
-Vernon and External classes will not meet.
-Administrative offices will be closed. - 7 Last date to withdraw to receive 50 % refund of tuition and specified fees.
-Refund of room and board will be made as detailed in the Business Office policy section of the Catalog. - 8 Withdrawal on this date or later, no refund of tuition and fees.
+- 5 Labor Day Holiday -Classes will not meet and administrative offices will be closed. - 6 Last date to withdraw to receive 50 % refund of tuition and specified fees.
+Refund of room and board will be made as detailed in the Business Office policy section of the Catalog. - 7 Withdrawal on this date or later, no refund of tuition and fees.